A Simple and Easy to Build Modern Desk

 The top is extremely simple to create, as well… Three bags of concrete, a frame built using 1x2s and a flat surface is all that is needed.
 Plus, the concrete can be stained in nearly any color imaginable for a unique look.
-Let’s get to the plan, shall we?
+Let’s get to the plan to build the concrete top desk, shall we?

 - 2-1/2″ pocket hole screws (<– affiliate link!)
 OR

 - 2-1/2″ screws OR